bcgov/platform-developer-docs/src/docs/automation-and-resiliency/netapp-backup-restore.md

 backup-test    Bound    pvc-02e9d855-cd63-480d-a1d7-9b638b04f6ff   20Gi       RWX            netapp-file-backup     3d19h
 ```

 Save the volume name (in this example, that's `pvc-02e9d855-cd63-480d-a1d7-9b638b04f6ff`) for later in case you delete your persistent volume claim (PVC).
 The Platform Services team is now also running a daily cron to make a list of all backup PVCs and their matching volume ID.
 We can look up the ID if you need.
+You're still encouraged to save your own copy of the volume name in addition to the Platform Team's backup, for both extra safety and to help ensure a speedy recovery.

 ## Restoring your Volume